Low Density Polyethylene (LDPE)

 1. Polymerization: The polymerization process takes place in a reactor vessel, which contains ethylene gas, a catalyst, and a small amount of co-monomers (such as 1-butene or 1-hexene).
 The reactor is pressurized to between 1000 and 3000 bar and heated to between 120°C and 300°C. The catalyst initiates the reaction, causing the ethylene molecules to link together and form long chains of LDPE.

-2. Extrusion and molding: Once the LDPE has been polymerized, it is typically formed into pellets for storage and transportation.
+2. Extrusion and Molding: Once the LDPE has been polymerized, it is typically formed into pellets for storage and transportation.
 The pellets can then be melted and shaped into various forms using different manufacturing techniques, such as extrusion, injection molding, and blow molding.

 Extrusion is a common method used to produce LDPE films, sheets, and pipes.
 In this process, the LDPE pellets are melted and then forced through a die, which gives the material its desired shape.
 Injection molding is used to produce more complex shapes, such as toys and automotive parts, by injecting the melted LDPE into a mold.
 Blow molding is used to produce hollow objects, such as bottles and containers, by blowing air into the melted LDPE to form the desired shape.